openshift-cs/okd.io/docs/wg_docs/okd-io.md

 === "Tooling within a container"

     You can use a container to run MkDocs so no local installation is required, however you do need to have [Docker Desktop](https://www.docker.com/products/docker-desktop){: target=_blank} installed if using Mac OS or Windows.
-If running on Linux you can use **Docker** or **Podman** (in the instructions below replace **docker** with **podman** if using podman).
+If running on Linux you can use **Docker** or **Podman**.

     *If you have a node.js environment installed that includes the npm command then you can make use of the run scripts provided in the project to run the docker or podman commands*

     The following commands all assume you are working in the root directory of your local git clone of your forked copy of the okd.io git repo.  *(your working directory should contain mkdocs.yml and package.json files)*

+    !!!Warning
+        If you are using Linux with SELinux enabled, then you need to configure your system to allow the local directory containing the cloned git repo to be mounted inside a container.
+The following commands will configure SELinux to allow this:

+        (change the path to the location of your okd.io directory)

+        ```shell
+        sudo semanage fcontext -a -t container_file_t '/home/brian/Documents/projects/okd.io(/.*)?'
+        sudo restorecon -Rv /home/brian/Documents/projects/okd.io
+        ```

     ### Creating the container

-    To create the container image on your local system run command:
+    To create the container image on your local system choose the appropriate command from the list:

-    - if you are using the docker or podman command:
+    - if you are using the docker command on Linux, Mac OS or Windows:

         ```shell
         docker build -t mkdocs-build -f ./dev/Dockerfile .
         ```

-    - if you have npm:
+    - if you are using the podman command on Linux:

         ```shell
+        podman build -t mkdocs-build -f ./dev/Dockerfile .
+        ```

+    - if you have npm and use Docker on Linux, Mac OS or Windows:

+        ```shell
         npm run docker-build-image
+        ```

+    - if you have npm and use Podman on Linux:

+        ```shell
+        npm run podman-build-image
         ```

     This will build a local container image named mkdocs-build